Sofie Hagen: 2016: Shimmer Shatter

-In July 2016, Hagen appeared in the Channel 4 miniseries Outsiders.
-Hagen took their second solo show, Shimmer Shatter to the Edinburgh Festival Fringe in August.
-Hagen attempted to make the next tour welcoming for fans with anxiety issues by allowing them to make contact before shows to let Hagen know their needs.
-Hagen asked the majority of venues on the tour to provide gender neutral toilets.
+In August 2016, Hagen took her second solo show, Shimmer Shatter, to the Edinburgh Festival Fringe.
+The show explored stories from Hagen's past and current life.

+Hagen attempted to make the tour welcoming for fans with anxiety by allowing them to make contact before shows to let her know their needs.
+She also asked the majority of venues on the tour to provide gender-neutral toilets.